-We are an urban farmer/preschool teacher, a doctoral candidate in philosophy of education, a warm and creative 8-year-old, and a bright and precocious 6-year-old (and 8 chickens, about 30 000 honeybees, and a scrappy black cat).
+We are an urban farmer/preschool teacher, an adjunct professor in philosophy of education, a warm and creative 9-year-old, and a bright and precocious 7-year-old (and 8 chickens, about 30 000 honeybees, a Bernedoodle puppy, and a scrappy black cat).
 We love good food, long conversations that challenge our thinking, and being connected to the earth.
 We live in Sooke, walking/biking distance to the village core, local beaches, good hiking, and a short drive to the Juan de Fuca trail.
 Victoria is an hour ride on public transit.
-We are up and going in the morning (kids and chickens need to be fed) and we are early to bed most nights but have been known to stay up talking into the night.
+We are up and going in the morning (kids and animals need to be fed) and we are early to bed most nights but have been known to stay up talking into the night.
 Queer-friendly.

 Betreuung von Tieren